TABULA RASA

 • Reflection

-The cost of the retreat per person is 360 euro (residential) and 270 euro (non-residential).
+The cost of the retreat per person is 150 euro if you register before 1 January 2024.
 Participation by the day is also possible.
 Please, send an enquiry to the address irina.paert@pjk.ee

 Price includes: